Machian Gravity: A mathematical formulation for Mach's Principle: Introduction

 The paper is organized as follows.
-The second section briefly discusses the background and previous developments in gravity theory to explain Mach's principle.
+In the second section I briefly discuss previous developments in gravity theory to explain Mach's principle.
+Most of the points covered in this section are generally known positions form various previous research.
+However, since Mach's principle is not a mainstream area of study, this discussion is necessary and important for understanding the new insights presented in this article.
+In some cases I interpret these established ideas from the perspective of this paper, that will help me to built the gravity theory in the later section.
 In the next section, we explain Mach's principle and discuss the mathematical tools used to formulate the theory.
-We present the source-free field equations for the theory in the next section.
+We present the source-free field equations for the theory in the same section.
 The static spherically symmetric solution for the theory in weak field approximation is presented in the fourth section.
 We show that the solution follows Newtonian gravity and GR at a smaller scale but deviates from it at a large scale.
 Section five presents examples of galactic rotation curves and galaxy cluster mass distributions, demonstrating that the theory yields results in close agreement with observations.
 The source term of the theory has been described in the 6th section.
 In the next section, we provide the cosmological solutions to the MG model.
 The final section is the conclusion and discussion section.
-We have also added four appendices where we describe the nitty-gritty of the calculations.
+We have also added five appendices where we describe the nitty-gritty of the calculations and add multiple illustrations.